Tomato shortage bites hard and pushes retail prices up

 He urged the meteorological department to start advising farmers against planting crops which the weather pattern cannot support, instead of just talking about normal to above normal rainfall, which doesn’t assist much.

-The Chairman of the Market, James Njuguna said the current price was the highest they have ever sold, but he said a number of them were making losses since several customers cannot afford.
+The Chairman of the Market, James Njuguna said the current price was the highest they have ever sold, but he said a number of them were making losses since a number of customers cannot afford.

 “This is a highly perishable commodity and the longer it stays in the crates the faster it rots and our major customers who are estate kiosks owners have stopped buying due to the high prices,’’ he said.